PETER KOLKAY, BASSOONIST

 BIOGRAPHY

-Called “superb” by the Washington Post and “stunningly virtuosic” by the New York Times, Peter Kolkay is the only bassoonist to receive an Avery Fisher Career Grant.
-A Season Artist of the Chamber Music Society of Lincoln Center, Mr. Kolkay’s recent engagements include chamber music performances at Music@Menlo and Bridgehampton summer festivals, and appearances on the Emerald City, Camerata Pacifica, and String Theory series.
+Called “superb” by the Washington Post and “stunningly virtuosic” by the New York Times, Peter Kolkay is the only bassoonist to receive an Avery Fisher Career Grant, and the first bassoonist to win the Concert Artist Guild International Competition.
+In-demand as a chamber musician, he regularly performs with Chamber Music Society of Lincoln Center and has appeared in recent seasons at the Music@Menlo, Bridgehampton, Sarasota, and Maverick summer festivals.